 This is the cutest dog, says Danni Blackburn, who is the proud owner of seven-year-old Ren.
 They are very loyal and easy to maintain.
 My dog is cheap to feed, I can take her anywhere and she doesn’t need lots of space.

 Danni points out that Ren is wary of strangers and doesn’t really have time for new people, but will accept the person once she gets to know them.
 When it comes to loyalty, however, Danni couldnt do better.
 Ren clearly has eyes only for her guardian, following her around everywhere.

 She is very lovable and adores snuggling up.
 So when its really cold and she creeps under my sheets, I have my very own hot-water bottle at night.

-The Chihuahua descended from a desert-dwelling dog which developed the famous Chihuahua parasol-like ears to survive in the hot desert conditions.
+The Chihuahua descended from a desert-dwelling dog which developed the famous Chihuahua parasol-like big ears to survive in the hot desert conditions.
 The ears shaded the face from sun, and also collected moisture from the air and condensed it through the skin, supplying the dog with water.
-New-born pups were shaded from the sun by their mums large ears and in winter, those same ears would be used to snuggle up in.
+New-born pups were shaded from the sun by their mum’s big ears and in winter, those same ears would be used to snuggle up in.

 Daily: Spend lots of time with your Chihuahua and provide copious amounts of love and cuddles.
 This is not a breed to be left to its own devices.

 Weekly: A brush once a week, extra brushing for the long-coated variety.
 Make sure eyes and ears are clean.

 Monthly: Check if toe nails need clipping.
 Bath if necessary but always take care not to get water in the ears as infection can occur.